Vimbayinashe/java-exercises/README.md

-A collection of exercises I have carried out whilst learning Java.
+A collection of school exercises I have carried out whilst learning Java.